 I can’t think of much that’s more unnerving than our toddler getting the urge to bolt in a public space and suddenly making a break for it.
 It might begin innocently enough.
 Perhaps she is a younger toddler simply enjoying the newfound sensation of running; or maybe she spots something intriguing and is drawn to investigate.
 Regardless, in that instant our calm, patience, and reflexes may all be severely tested.

 Our response matters a lot, because it can turn a spontaneous, one- time experiment into a routine and deliberate act of defiance.
-A parenting rule of thumb is that, generally, our children’s undesirable behavior persists because of the way we’ve been handling it.
+An unwritten rule of parenting is that, generally, our children’s undesirable behavior persists because of the way we’ve been handling it.
 The good news here is that it’s also in our power to handle testing in a helpful manner that eases the need for it.

 So in the case of a toddler on the run, the trouble begins when we react with alarm or annoyance (although it’s understandably difficult not to).
 When our perceptive children sense that their behavior has the power to throw us off balance, it then becomes a focus for them.
 A spontaneous impulse to wander shifts to a far more intentional interest: How will mommy and daddy handle it when I run away from them?
 Sheesh, how can it be so easy for little ol’ me to rattle these giants?
 Whoa, did you see the look on mommy’s face?
 This is freaky!
 Better do it again!

 To provide the answers that satisfy (and therefore quell the urge to run away):

 Give the behavior as little power as possible